whitfieldc/maru_rethink_todo/README.md

 ```sh
 rethinkdb
 ```
-Create a table `tasks` using the RethinkDB dashboard at localhost:8080
+Create a `tasks` table in the `test` database using the RethinkDB dashboard at localhost:8080

 Then, in a separate terminal tab:
 ```sh